RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Abstract

 \section{Abstract}

-Stakeholders' conversations in requirements elicitation meetings contain valuable information regarding the system and client needs.
-However, manually extracting system requirements from these discussions is a time-consuming and labor-intensive task.
-Furthermore, since humans perform this process, there is a risk of errors and the introduction of biases.
+Stakeholders' conversations in requirements elicitation meetings hold valuable insights into system and client needs.
+However, manually extracting requirements is time-consuming, labor-intensive, and prone to errors and biases.
 While current state-of-the-art methods assist in summarizing stakeholder conversations and classifying requirements based on their nature, there is a noticeable lack of approaches capable of both identifying requirements within these conversations and generating corresponding system requirements.
-These approaches would significantly reduce the burden on requirements engineers by automating the identification and generation process, thereby reducing the time and effort required.
-They would also support the production of accurate and consistent requirements documentation, which can serve as a reliable foundation for further requirements analysis.
-To address this gap, this paper introduces \textsc{RECOVER} (Requirements EliCitation frOm conVERsations), a novel conversational requirements engineering approach that leverages natural language processing and foundation models to automatically extract system requirements from stakeholder interactions by analyzing individual conversation turns.
+These approaches would assist requirement identification, reducing engineers' workload, time, and effort.
+They would also enhance accuracy and consistency in documentation, providing a reliable foundation for further analysis.
+To address this gap, this paper introduces \textsc{RECOVER} (Requirements EliCitation frOm conVERsations), a novel conversational requirements engineering approach that leverages natural language processing and large language models (LLMs) \revised{to support practitioners in automatically extracting} system requirements from stakeholder interactions by analyzing individual conversation turns.
 The approach is evaluated using a mixed-method research design that combines statistical performance analysis with a user study involving requirements engineers, targeting two levels of granularity.
 First, at the conversation turn level, the evaluation measures \textsc{RECOVER}'s accuracy in identifying requirements-relevant dialogue and the quality of generated requirements in terms of correctness, completeness, and actionability.
 Second, at the entire conversation level, the evaluation assesses the overall usefulness and effectiveness of \textsc{RECOVER} in synthesizing comprehensive system requirements from full stakeholder discussions.
-The empirical evaluation shows promising results regarding the performance of \textsc{RECOVER}, as the generated requirements exhibit satisfactory quality in their correctness, completeness, and actionability.
-Moreover, the results show the potential usefulness of automating the process of eliciting requirements from conversation.
+Empirical evaluation of \textsc{RECOVER} shows promising performance, with generated requirements demonstrating satisfactory correctness, completeness, and actionability.
+The results also highlight the potential of automating requirements elicitation from conversations \revised{as an aid that enhances efficiency while maintaining human oversight}.

 }